Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 Restoration Project Manager

-This is a detailed collection of all the details we have been able to find on 14’s seating.
+All the details we have been able to find of 14’s seating.

 Strategy: